The Do’s and Don’ts in Taiwan

 Stay on the right when you’re walking on the street.

-This goes for when you’re going down the stairs in MRT stations, stay on the right side.
-Let the people who are coming up the stairs stay on the left.
+This goes for when you’re going down the stairs in MRT stations: Stay on the right side, and let the people who are coming up the stairs stay on the left.

 DON’T BLOCK THE ENTRANCE OF MRT STATIONS